Js: Email Obsfrustration

 const decodeEmail = encoded => {

-const key = parseInt(encoded.slice(0, 2), 16); // Extract and decode the key
+const key = parseInt(encoded.slice(0, 2), 16); // Extract key

-return [...encoded.slice(2).match(/.{1,2}/g)] // Split remaining string into pairs of hex characters
+return [...encoded.slice(2).match(/.{1,2}/g)] // Split into hex pairs

-.map(hex => String.fromCharCode(parseInt(hex, 16) ^ key)) // Decode each character
+.map(hex => String.fromCharCode(parseInt(hex, 16) ^ key)) // Decode

-.join(''); // Combine characters into the decoded email
+.join(''); // Combine characters

 };